AlirezaRoshanzamir/continuous-delivery-course/6-testing-and-documentation-strategy/presentation.md

 Test harnesses can be quite sophisticated, depending, in particular, on whether the service it doubles up for remembers state or not.
 If the external system remem- bers state, your harness will behave differently according to the requests that you send.
 The highest-value tests that you can write in this situation are black box tests, in which you consider all the possible responses your external system can give and write a test for each of these responses.
-Your mock external system needs some way of identifying your request and sending back the appropriate response, or an exception if it gets a request it’s not expecting.
+Your mock external system needs some way of identifying your request and sending back the appropriate response, or an exception if it gets a request it's not expecting.

 ---
 ## Process
-- Have a single meeting with all of the stakeholders at the beginning of each iteration, or about a week before a story will start development if you’re not using iterations.
+- Have a single meeting with all of the stakeholders at the beginning of each iteration, or about a week before a story will start development if you're not using iterations.
 We get customers, analysts, and testers in a room together and come up with the highest-priority scenarios to test.
 Tools like Cucumber, JBehave, Concordion, and Twist allow you to write acceptance criteria down in natural language in a text editor and then write code to make these tests executable.
 Refactorings to the test code also update the test specifications.

 - Use a domain-specific language (DSL) for testing.
 This allows acceptance criteria to be entered in the DSL.
 As a minimum, we will ask the customers to write the simplest possible acceptance tests covering the happy paths of these scenarios there and then.
 Later, after this meeting, people will often add more sets of data to use to improve the coverage of the tests.